MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M04_Lab03_Configure_Sales.md

         *(Remark: you also repeat the steps for the other salespeople, but this is not required for further exercises.)*

+6. At the top of the page, click the search icon in the black bar on the right.
+Then type **Customers** and click the **Customers** link.

-6. On the **Customers** list page, select customer Spotsmeyer’s Furnishings (C00010)
+7. On the **Customers** list page, select customer Spotsmeyer’s Furnishings (C00010)

 7. To open the customer card, select **Manage** and then select **Edit**.